Short-Term Courses Information

 Writing 1 – Sentences and Paragraphs

 This course will enhance students' academic writing by focusing on their sentence-writing and paragraph-writing abilities.
 Students will learn the rules and structure of simple, compound, and complex sentences and will be able to identify and write each sentence type.
 Students will also learn paragraph format and structure and will study two types of paragraphs: descriptive and process.
 They will learn and follow the writing process in order to write one descriptive paragraph and one process paragraph.
 This course is designed for A1 – B1 students.

 Writing 2 – Essays

-This course is designed to enhance intermediate to advanced students' ability to construct academic essays in the mode of comparison and cause/effect using brainstorming and outlining and incorporating devices of cohesion such as hook, background information, thesis statements, topic sentences, concluding sentence, and transition sentences.
+This course is designed to enhance intermediate to advanced students' ability to construct academic essays in the mode of comparison and cause/effect (1200-1400 word) using brainstorming and outlining and incorporating devices of cohesion such as hook, background information, thesis statements, topic sentences, concluding sentences, and transition sentences.
 This course is designed for pre A2+ – B2 students.